How content of your SEO articles can put difference in your SEO performance

-Do you think that investing in SEO articles is waste of money?
+Do you think that investing in SEO articles is a waste of money?
 Think again because Google does not accept waste from anyone anymore.
 In fact, not investing in SEO articles may turn out to be extremely expensive in the long run because any writing error might directly harm your rankings.
 Hummingbird algorithm makes it extremely hard for SEO writers to share low-information, keyword-stuffed content.

 Penguin algorithm to stop spamming

 During the initial years, it was a common practice among writers to spin the content and share numerous articles on the same topic.
 This was changed when Penguin was released in April 2012.
 The Penguin algorithm tracks if the readers find the article share-worthy.
 Hence, if an SEO article is shared or referenced, the higher it will rank on Google.
 On the other hand, sharing garbage through SEO articles may harm the rankings as well as brand image.